-This overview might not contain all of the information that might be important to prospective investors in the Notes.
+The following general description of the Programme might not contain all of the information that might be important to prospective investors in the Notes.
 This entire Base Prospectus, including the more detailed information regarding the Bank's business and the financial statements incorporated by reference into this Base Prospectus, should be read carefully.
 Investing in the Notes involves risks.
 The information set forth under "Risk Factors" should be carefully considered.
 Certain statements in this Base Prospectus are forward-looking statements that also involve uncertainties as described in "Cautionary Statement Regarding Forward-Looking Statements."

-The Bank
+The Group

 The Bank is a Turkish private commercial bank that provides banking products and services to retail, corporate, commercial and SME banking and other customers through a network of branches operating in major cities throughout Turkey.
-As of 31 December 2017, according to the most recent statistics published before the date of this Base Prospectus on the Public Disclosure Platform (Kamuyu Aydınlatma Platformu) (www.kap.gov.tr) ("Public Disclosure Platform"), the Bank was the fifth largest private bank in Turkey in terms of Bank-only total assets with TL 125.9 million total assets.
+As of 31 December 2019, according to the most recent statistics published before the date of this Base Prospectus on the Public Disclosure Platform (Kamuyu Aydınlatma Platformu) (www.kap.gov.tr) ("Public Disclosure Platform"), the Bank was the fifth largest private bank in Turkey in terms of Bank-only total assets with TL 187,526.2 million of total assets.
 The Bank is a subsidiary of Qatar National Bank ("QNB"), which purchased a 99.81% stake in the Bank from the National Bank of Greece ("NBG") on 15 June 2016 pursuant to a share purchase agreement (the "Share Purchase Agreement").
-In accordance with the Communiqué No. II-27.2 on Squeeze-Out and Sell-Out Rights (the "Communiqué"), the shareholders of the Bank (other than QNB) had a right to sell their shares in the Bank to QNB within a three month period starting on 16 June 2016.
-At the end of such period, as of 16 September 2016, 99.88% of the shares of the Bank were owned by QNB and the remaining shares were traded on the Borsa İstanbul.
+In accordance with the Communiqué No. II-27.2 on Squeeze-Out and Sell-Out Rights (the "Squeeze-Out and Sell-Out Communiqué"), the shareholders of the Bank (other than QNB) had a right to sell their shares in the Bank to QNB within a three month period starting on 16 June 2016.
+At the end of such period (i.e., as of 16 September 2016) and as of 31 December 2019, 99.88% of the shares of the Bank were owned by QNB and the remaining shares were traded on the Borsa İstanbul.

 Since its initial entry to the Turkish banking market in 1987, the Bank has grown its branch network significantly.
-The Bank's branch network increased from 309 branches as of 31 December 2006 to 580 branches as of 31 December 2017.
-As of such date, the Bank's branch network consisted of 559 full-service branches, 13 retail-only branches, four corporate-only branches and four commercial-only branches located in 42 commercial centres in Turkey, mainly in İstanbul, İzmir, Ankara and Antalya.
-The Bank also has a branch at the Atatürk Airport Free Trade Zone in İstanbul and one branch in Bahrain.
-Following significant investment in its branch network, the Group now aims to maintain the number of its branches at approximately the current levels.
+The Bank's branch network increased from 309 branches as of 31 December 2006 to 525 branches (including one branch in the Atatürk Airport Free Trade Zone in İstanbul and one branch in Bahrain) as of 31 December 2019.
+As of such date, the Bank's branch network consisted of 494 full-service branches, 17 retail-only branches, four corporate-only branches and 10 commercial-only branches located in 53 commercial centres in Turkey, mainly in İstanbul, İzmir, Ankara and Antalya.
+Following significant investment in its branch network, the Group aims to maintain the number of its branches at approximately the current levels.
 The Group, through the Bank and its subsidiaries and other affiliates, also undertakes leasing, factoring, insurance and investment banking activities.
-As of 31 December 2017, the Group had total assets of TL 131.2 billion, loans and receivables of TL 82.4 billion, total deposits of TL 67.5 billion and total equity of TL 12.4 billion.
+As of 31 December 2019, the Group had total assets of TL 187,526.2 million, total loans and receivables (which includes loans and receivables and loans at fair value through profit and loss (hereinafter referred to as "total loans and receivables")) of TL 116,748.9 million, total deposits of TL 105,500.3 million.